 The offices were set up in Schlaining Castle, the castle bastion became a modern conference centre, the former forge and arsenal of the castle became the Hotel Burg Schlaining, and the former Synagogue in Stadtschlaining was renovated and became the home of the Peace Library.

 At the end of the 1980s, the sister institute "European University Centte for Peace (EPU)" was also founded and in the course of this, a modern student dormitory, the Haus International, was built.
-And Gerald Mader’s wife Getrud took over the management of Haus International.

 In the 1990s, the expansion of the portfolio was marked by the end of the Cold War and the war in former Yugoslavia.
 In 1993, the first training program for civilian experts to be deployed to crisis regions was offered worldwide.
 The "International Civilian Peacekeeping and Peacebuilding Training Programme (IPT) is still part of the training portfolio today.
 The ACP also began to support dialogue processes and mediation between conflict parties.
 The regional focus for this was the South Caucasus and the former Yugoslavia.